Florida Residency: Guide for Digital Nomads

 Any person who lives in Florida and intends to make it their permanent home can file a Declaration of Domicile

 This legal document is particularly useful for those moving to Florida from another state or country.
-It serves as a formal declaration of their intent to maintain Florida as their primary and permanent residence.
+It serves as a formal declaration, signed under oath before a notary public, of their intent to maintain Florida as their primary and permanent residence.

 What is the 183-day rule in Florida?

 Florida does not use the 183-day rule to determine residency.
-It's a standard used by other states to define tax residency.
+It's a standard used by other states to define your tax residence as the state in which you spend more than half of the year (meaning at least 183 days).

-To establish residency in Florida, you need to demonstrate an intent to make Florida your permanent home.
+To establish residency in Florida, you need only demonstrate an intent to make Florida your permanent home.

-However, the state you're leaving could challenge your claim of Florida residency by invoking the 183-day rule.
+However, the state you're leaving could challenge your claim of Florida residency by invoking the 183-day rule, if you spent at least 183 days in that state.

-How long must you live in Florida to get a driver’s license?
+How long must you live in Florida to apply for a driver’s license?

-To get a driver's license in Florida, you must establish residency in the state.
-As a new Florida resident, you must obtain a valid Florida driver's license within 30 days of establishing residency.
+To apply for a driver's license in Florida, you must establish residency in the state.
+As a new Florida resident, you must apply for a valid Florida driver's license within 30 days of establishing residency.

 What is the fastest way to become a resident of Florida?

 Digital nomads and expats who want to establish Florida residency quickly can use a domicile service like SavvyNomad.io.
-This service provides a strret address in Florida that can be used for legal requirements.
+This service provides a street address in Florida that satisfies legal requirements as a residential address.

-To establish residency, you must secure a physical address in the state, obtain a Florida driver's license or state ID, register vehicles, file a declaration of domicile, register to vote, and update financial accounts.
+To establish residency, you must secure a residential address in the state, obtain a Florida driver's license or state ID, register vehicles, file a Declaration of Domicile, register to vote, and update the address on your financial accounts.

 Can you have more than one residence in Florida?